Restaurants & Food Service

 Food Subject to Regulation in Virginia

-Food establishments may be regulated by the Virginia Department of Health (VDH) through the local Health Department or the Virginia Department of Agriculture and Consumer Services (VDACS), depending on such factors as the type of facility, type of food produced, and the complexity of the food handling operations.
+Food establishments may be regulated by the Loudoun County Health Department (LCHD) or the Virginia Department of Agriculture and Consumer Services (VDACS), depending on such factors as the type of facility, type of food produced, and the complexity of the food handling operations.

-Food Establishments Regulated by VDH through the Loudoun County Health Department
+Food Establishments Regulated by Loudoun County Health Department

 Retail food establishments serve food directly to the consumer and include restaurants, school cafeterias, food service at childcare and adult care facilities, catering operations and concession stands.
 Review the tabs below for guidance and approval for each of the following food establishments:

 - Mobile food units